Part 1: Legislative framework

 Art.
 1559-1570 Italian Civil Code regulate supply agreements.

-If the amount of the supply is not determined, the amount agreed is that corresponding to the normal needs of the party entitled to it, with regard to the time of the conclusion of the contract.
+If the amount of the supply is not determined, the amount agreed is that corresponding to the normal needs of the party entitled to it, with regard to the time of the conclusion of the agreement.
 If the parties have only established the maximum and minimum limits for the entire supply or for the individual services, it is up to the party entitled to the supply to establish, within these limits, the quantity due.
 If the amount of the supply is to be determined in relation to the needs and a minimum quantity has been established, the party entitled to the supply is obliged to pay the quantity corresponding to the needs if this exceeds the minimum.

 In periodic supply agreements, the price is paid at the time of the individual services and in proportion to each of them.
 In the case of continuous supply, the price is paid according to the usual due dates.